yaodingyd/yaodingyd.github.io/_posts/2017-01-19-events-about-pressing-a-button.md

     - Web Fundamental
 ---

+### Problem

 Recently I had simple task turned out to be not that simple.
 My goal is to write a input mask for SSN, and I use `keydown` and `keyup` event to do my magic.
 Here comes the problem: in (some, or all) Android devices, `keydown` and `keyup` event returns `keycode` all as `229`, which essentially breaks my function.

+### Background

 There are several events fired after a button is pressed. (in Chrome)

-1. `keydown` is triggered first and we have `event.keyCode`.
+1. `keydown` is triggered with `event.keyCode`.
-2. `keypress` is triggered after and I'm not very fond of this event after all.
+2. `keypress` is triggered with `event.keyCode`.
 3. `textInput` is triggered.
 This event is available in Chrome and IE 9+.
 4. At this point the input will have value.
 5. `input` is triggered. `event.target.value` would have input's value.
-6. `keyup` is triggered at last and we still have `event.keyCode`.
+6. `keyup` is triggered at last with `event.keyCode`.

-So for  Android devices, `keypress` event may or may not fire and `keyup`, `keydown` would not give you correct `keyCode`.
-[Bottomline, the problem is the predictive text functionality](https://github.com/RobinHerbots/Inputmask/blob/3.x/README_android.md) and see this post for more info.
+In particular, keyCode on `keypress` events is usually redundant and shouldn't be used (except in old IE, which I don't care).
+It would returns a different keycode from `keyup` and `keydown` for alphabet.

+Generally, use `keydown` for keycode, use `keypress` for event.

+### Why
+[Bottomline, the problem is the predictive text functionality](https://github.com/RobinHerbots/Inputmask/blob/3.x/README_android.md).
+Because my Android phone has predictive typing by default, so I got `229` for all my input.
+But if I disable predictive typing, `keydown` and `keyup` would behave normal.

+They way to disable predictive typing is to use `password` as input type.

 ##### 2/1/2017 Update